Skip to content

 How data is changing the healthcare sector

-Only a few years ago, 97% of data generated by hospitals remained unused.
+Only a few years ago, 97% of hospital data remained unused.

-Today, the majority of organizations are taking advantage of the wide variety of data produced by patients, medical devices, insurance claims, studies, and other sources and using them to improve medical technologies and performances.
+Today, most organisations are taking advantage of the wide variety of data produced by patients, medical devices, insurance claims, studies, and other sources to improve medical technologies and performances.

 X-Ray data

-X-rays are a rapid and painless technique extensively utilized to generate images of the internal structures of objects or bodies, particularly useful for examining bones and identifying various medical conditions.
+X-rays are a rapid and painless technique extensively utilised to generate images of the internal structures of objects or bodies, particularly useful for examining bones and identifying various medical conditions.

 Typically conducted by trained radiographers in hospital X-ray departments, X-rays may also be performed by other healthcare professionals (e.g., dentists).

-After having analyzed their data, a team of American clinicians discovered that the rejection rate of X-Ray was around 25% - which was high.
+After analysing their data, a team of American clinicians discovered that the X-ray rejection rate was around 25%—which was high.

-To solve this problem, software engineers studied X-ray procedures to determine what led to this extremely negative-high result.
+To solve this problem, software engineers studied X-ray procedures to determine what led to this extremely negative result.
 They developed an application that pinpoints the root causes of rejected images.
-They found out the problem was that images were unreadable due to poor image quality or patient positioning.
+They discovered the problem was that images were unreadable due to poor image quality or patient positioning.

-This led to the development of software that minimized manual work and reduced the number of rejections.
+This led to software development that minimised manual work and reduced the number of rejections.

 EHR records